-But PL sellers don’t compete with Amazon only.
-They also face off with Amazon’s recommendations.
-The most eye-catching products are the ones with badges, such as Best Sellers, Amazon’s Choice, and BOGOF items.
-And some BOGOF badges are very similar to the ones Amazon uses.
+So, PL sellers don’t compete with Amazon as much anymore.
+Instead, they face off with Amazon’s recommendations.
+The most eye-catching products are the ones with badges, such as Best Sellers, Picks (formerly Amazon’s Choice), and BOGOF items.

 Aside from Amazon’s own offers and other top search results, you should keep an eye out for paid ads.
-Headline Search Ads and Pay-Per-Click (PPC) ad platform for Amaz… More feature not only on the search result page, but also on your product page, and all over a buyer’s home page.
-Of course, it’s always a good idea to use the tools in our competitive analysis post to pin-point your main competitors too.
+Headline Search Ads and Pay-Per-Click (PPC) ad platform for Amaz… More, as shown in the images above, feature not only on the search result page, but also all over product pages and home pages.

 How To Stay Competitive on Amazon

 Now that you have a pretty good idea of how to find and sort your competition on Amazon, how do you set yourself apart and keep your edge?
-You can promote your products using social media, paid Amazon ads, and the Amazon A reviewer program available exclusively… More Program.
+You can promote your products using social media, paid Amazon ads, and the Amazon Vine Program.
 But only after you tick these boxes:

 To outrank other PL sellers, you also need perfect listings.
 It all starts with finding good keywords for your SEO strategy and writing high-converting copy.
 You’ll find plenty of listing optimization tips and best practices on our blog.

 Before anything goes live, you should carry out some A/B or Split testing first using special software.
-This enables you to run two tests for similar listings simultaneously and see which changes are the most effective.
+This enables you to run two similar versions of a listing simultaneously and see which changes are the most effective.

 It’s a customizable “set it and forget it” kind of tool, and the only one that reprices in real-time.
 It can spot market changes and counteract their effect, so that sales and profits stay up.
 Simply look up some keywords and let Sellery know what product or PL seller you’d like to compete with.